baezortega/baezortega.github.io/_posts/2018-10-14-hypersphere-sampling.md

 So far, this looks more like a cloud than a circle.
 The crucial detail here, however, is that the points in this cloud are uniformly distributed in *all directions*.
 This is because the combination of two Gaussian distributions gives an *isotropic* distribution in two dimensions.
 Isotropic is just a fancy Greek name for something that is uniform in all orientations; in other words, something whose aspect does not change when it is rotated.
 An orange is normally isotropic, while a banana never is.

-The Gaussian distribution has the *unique* property that the combination of *D* independent distributions generates an isotropic distribution in *D* dimensions. *This is the key insight* that enables perfect sampling in a sphere of any dimensionality.
+The Gaussian distribution has the *unique* property that the combination of *D* independent distributions generates an isotropic distribution in *D* dimensions. *This is the key insight* that enables rejection-free sampling in a sphere of any dimensionality.

 (The proof that the Gaussian distribution is isotropic is itself deeply elegant, but will not be shown here.
 Briefly, it involves some clever variable transformations on an integral over the Gaussian distribution, resulting in two independent integrals on the angular and radial variables.
 It then becomes evident that the integral over the angular variable spans all angles uniformly, which is the definition of isotropy.)